By Jeff Einstein

 - The average American consumes 15.5 aggregate hours of digital media per day.

-- The average American checks her smartphone once every 6-12 minutes.
+- The average American smartphone is checked once every 6-12 minutes waking minutes.

 The jury is in and the verdict is irrefutable: A pervasive and pernicious meta-addiction to all things media and all things digital has emerged over the past generation as the default condition of American life, the rule rather than the exception.
 We are born into and live our lives in a completely immersive screen culture whose primary directive is to search for, find and ingest media all day long -- virtually every waking minute.